Icon Group brings Australian-first radiation technology to Queensland

-A Queensland patient has become the first person in Australia to be treated with world-leading radiation therapy following the installation of Australasia’s first Varian Halcyon™ system to the Radiation Oncology Centre (ROC) in Toowoomba by Brisbane-based Icon Group.
+A Queensland patient has become the first person in Australia to be treated with world-leading radiation therapy following the installation of Australasia’s first Varian Halcyon™ system to the Icon Cancer Centre (previously known as Radiation Oncology Centres) in Toowoomba by Brisbane-based Icon Group.

 The new state-of-the-art Halcyon system offers pioneering technology to streamline and simplify every aspect of a patient’s cancer treatment.
-The system delivers radiation therapy with pinpoint precision and speed, providing a more comfortable service for up to 50 patients a day at ROC Toowoomba.
+The system delivers radiation therapy with pinpoint precision and speed, providing a more comfortable service for up to 50 patients a day at Icon Cancer Centre (previously known as ROC) Toowoomba.

 Dr John McVeigh, Federal Member for Groom, said the addition of the advanced Halcyon technology to ROC Toowoomba is further evidence of the state’s ongoing commitment to combatting cancer.